-A provision prohibiting the respondent from molesting another person who is associated with the respondent;
+- A provision prohibiting the abuser from molesting the victim or others associated with the her

-A provision prohibiting the respondent from molesting a relevant child.
+- A provision prohibiting the abuser from molesting a relevant child

 Who can apply?

-The order can be made in relation to ‘associated persons’ and ‘relevant children’.
+A non-molestation order can be made to protect both ‘associated persons’ and ‘relevant children’.

-Relevant child has been defined to include any child living, or who might reasonably be expected to live with, either party to the proceedings or a child involved in existing children proceedings.
-Further, the court may consider a relevant child any other child whose interest they see as relevant.
+Relevant child includes any child living, or who might reasonably be expected to live with, either party to the proceedings; or a child involved in existing children proceedings.
+The court can also treat another child as a relevant child if their interests are relevant to the application.

-In the decision-making process whether in application or on considering making an order on their own initiative, the courts need to consider all of the circumstances of the case.
-This further includes having regard to the need to secure the health, safety and well-being of the applicant and any relevant child.
+When deciding whether it should make a non-molestation order, the court needs to consider all of the circumstances of the case.
+This includes having regard to the need to secure the health, safety and well-being of the applicant and any relevant child.

-Whenever an order is made, it is made in respect of a specific person.
-The order serves to prohibit him from doing whatever act is specified in the order.
-Breach of such could constitute a criminal offence, which could in turn be punished with imprisonment.
+A non-molestation order is made in respect of a specific person (the abuser).
+Under its terms, the abuser is prohibited from doing whatever act/s are specified in the order.
+Breach of the order may constitute a criminal offence, and could result in up to five years’ imprisonment.

-Nowadays, copies of any non-molestation order should be sent to the local police station once it has been served on the respondent who may subsequently be arrested if there are reasonable grounds to believe he is in breach.
+Copies of the non-molestation order should be sent to the local police station once served on the respondent.
+The respondent may then be arrested if there are reasonable grounds to believe he is in breach.

-Non-molestation orders may last for a specified period of time or until further order is made.
-Nevertheless, those orders are generally intended as a temporary remedy appropriate to be in place until a proper long-term solution is found.
-There is case law which shows that in exceptional circumstances a long-term or indefinite order could also be justified.
+Non-molestation orders may be made to last for a specified period of time or until further order is made, though in practice, they typically last 6-12 months.
+However, these orders are generally intended to be a temporary remedy pending a long-term solution.
+In exceptional circumstances, a long-term or indefinite non-molestation order may be justified.

-It is important to also note that if a non-molestation order is made in the course of other family proceedings, such will cease if those proceedings are subsequently withdrawn or dismissed.
+Note that if a non-molestation order is made in the course of family proceedings, the order will end if those proceedings are subsequently withdrawn or dismissed.

-Either party has the right to apply to the court to vary or discharge a non-molestation order made.
-If the court has made an order of its own motion, then it can vary or discharge it.
+Either party has the right to apply to the court to vary or discharge a non-molestation order.
+This includes the right to renew it.
+If the court has made an order of its own motion, then it can also decide whether to vary or discharge it.